This article was first published by Karol Wozniak in the App’n’roll Publication on Medium.

 Value design workshops may add to your product’s strategy

-When arranging a workshop, it is recommended that you allocate a whole working day for it.
+When arranging a client workshop, it is recommended that you allocate a whole working day for it.
 Although it might seem like a lot of time, it is worth remembering that those sessions are not like a typical meeting which focuses on a single problem and involves one stakeholder only.
 Client-designer workshops are more comprehensive and, if conducted mindfully, the following goals can be achieved:

 - Summarise and verify data collected so far.